 Dynamic Export Rate Pilot Program

-A new program will allow customers to purchase energy when the price is lower and sell it back to SDG&E when the price is higher.
-Pre-enrollment starts now.
+A new program that provides customers the opportunity to reduce energy bills by purchasing electricity when the price is lower and selling it back to SDG&E when the price is higher.
+Enroll now.

 Dynamic Export Pricing

-The Dynamic Export Rate Pilot will allow eligible customers with specific generators to shift load by purchasing energy when the price is lower, typically during (off-peak hours), and selling it back to SDG&E when the price is higher, typically during on-peak hours between 4 p.m. and 9 p.m.
+The Dynamic Export Rate Pilot will allow business customers with electric vehicles, battery storage, backup and other generators to manage their energy use and their budgets by purchasing electricity when pricing is lower during off-peak hours and selling excess generation back to SDG&E when pricing is higher, typically during on-peak hours between 4 p.m. and 9 p.m.

 How It Works

-The chart below outlines the potential additional compensation a customer could receive by exporting during the top 150 hours.
+The chart below outlines the potential additional compensation a customer could receive by exporting during a GCC adder event.
 The chart outlines three different scenarios representing different generation capacities.

 • Small Commercial customers: Scenario 1 is a 10 kW generator, Scenario 2 is a 20 kW generator, and Scenario 3 is a 30 kW generator